vivek0102/vivekstoken/README.md

 and the burn functions in my contract.

 # description
 Solidity is a popular language present for making the smart contracts in the ethereum blockchain which are self excutable.
+In this code I have mint and burn function.
+Mint function adds token in the existing balance, and the other burn function burn some token from the user wallet.

 # how to run
 Copy this code and go to the remix ide and run the this code.